 When a dish comes with artful garnishings, one can easily conclude that a good amount of time was spent preparing it.
 If you serve it to someone intimate, they will surely appreciate the amount of effort and care that went with the delectable meal.

 Great presentations become a whole notch more useful when you sell the meals that you prepare.
 Put quite simply, people are going to be willing to pay a little more for well-presented items on the menu.
+They will think the one who made it has a culinary arts degree.
 This is precisely why food photographers exert so much effort in making food look great in photos.

 Food that looks good can motivate kids to eat more.